DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 where successes<sub>≥k</sub> and failures<sub>≥k</sub> are respectively the number of successes and failures observed at commit C<sub>k</sub> or a later commit.

+Note that if you re-estimate _p_ every iteration then the median doesn't quite behave as described above and it's not clear that the process eventually converges.
+It might make more sense to estimate _p_ only from the test results on commits that have been observed to fail.